*One of the far west’s finest houses

 There are eight steps down to the front door from the parking area or a gentle slope via the garden.
 The garden is terraced and has a sloping lawn as well as a stream through it and a large millpond.
 Due to the location, steps and terraced gardens, Carn Cobba may not be suitable for young children or those with limited mobility.
 All children and pets must be supervised by a responsible adult when in the property or when using any of the outside areas.
 For more information and if you have any questions regarding the suitability of Carn Cobba before booking your holiday, please contact our office.

-CHANGEOVER & SHORT BREAKS: Carn Cobba usual changeover day is on a Saturday.
+CHANGEOVER & SHORT BREAKS: Carn Cobba's usual changeover day is on a Saturday.
+Short breaks are available for a minimum of three or four nights arriving on a Saturday or Tuesday out of season.
 Do check with us if your dates don't quite fit as we will always try to help.

 PROPERTY IMAGES AND DESCRIPTIONS: From time to time minor upgrades and improvements and changes to furnishings at The property may mean it varies slightly from the images and descriptions on the Website.